balakoteswar/hello-world/README.md

 # hello-world
-Just an example repository

 Hi Guys,

-  This is Bala here, I'm trying understand this version control system.
+  This is Bala here, I'm trying to understand this version control system.